 It is typical for an HCD, and thus the TOE, to be shared by many users and for those users have direct physical access to the HCD.
-By design, users have easy access to some of the hardware features, such as the Control Panel (where users select to print, copy, etc.), the paper bins, the printer output trays, the scanner / copier, and the power switch.
+By design, users have easy access to some of the hardware features, such as the Control Panel, the paper bins, the printer output trays, and the power switch.
 But other features such as the processor, firmware, and storage drive have more restricted access.
 These more restricted components (such as the processor board) are more difficult to access because they require hardware tools to disassemble the HCD or have a combination lock used to restrict access (such as to restrict access to the storage drive).